 As Vince Lombardi once said, “Leadership rests not only upon ability, not only upon capacity – having the capacity to lead is not enough.
 The leader must be willing to use it.
 His leadership is then based on truth and character.
 There must be truth in the purpose and will power in the character.”

-Lombardi also said, “It’s not whether you get knocked down, it’s whether you get up.”
+Lombardi also said, “It’s not whether you get knocked down, it’s whether you get up”.
 Football teams have to be resilient.
 They’re going to lose a star wide receiver or running back for the season.
 The kicker will miss an extra point.
 The quarterback will throw a game losing interception.
 The difference between the elite teams is that they have the resiliency to keep playing until the final seconds of the game clock hit zero.

-Your business is going to have have set backs.
+If you’re running a business, you’re going to have have set backs.
 Instead of staying down on the ground, pick yourself up, and get ready for the next play.

 Strong Work Ethic